USING IRONXL

 End Sub

-You can see the screenshot of newly created Excel file sample.xlsx here:
+You can see a screenshot of the newly created Excel file sample.xlsx here:

 Generate Excel Files in C#, Figure 1: The result of the modified value in cell C4 The result of the modified value in cell C4